maueroats/teaching/content/intermediate-cs/p25/agario.md

 * `replace-player: player(new) listof-player(players) -> listof-player`.
 Replace the player with the same identity as `new` by the actual player `new`.
 All other players in the list are returned unchanged.

+## Extras (not required)

+* Cell movement speed decreases as the cell gets larger
+* Eating small cells happens and increases your radius (or "mass")
+* Splitting!?